mytzy17/cst438Project3/README.md

 > I also added a view questions modal window that displays all questions in the database.

 **User Story:** Broke everything LOL by Miguel

+**User Story:** Modified the backend of navbar and landing page by Mytzy:
+> I modified the navbar implementation code due to that there were minor changes that I needed to add
+> so it could be user friendly.
+Then created a second navbar ejs file so once the user logged in, the sign in page and login page
+> would not show up in the navbar no more.

 ### Iteration 3